Blog

 Know That You Can Get Help With Your FIGA Claim

 Our experienced insurance attorneys have been helping policyholders—homeowners just like you—with their hurricane and other property damage claims for decades.
 We have dealt with FIGA after an insurer goes bankrupt many times, and we know how to communicate and negotiate with FIGA to ensure you receive the full amount FIGA is obligated to pay you.
 Do not feel obligated to accept a lowball offer simply because it came from FIGA and do not agree to accept any offer from FIGA until you have consulted with an experienced insurance attorney first.
-At Taylor, Warren, Weidner & Hancock, we never require any fee, cost, or obligation to simply review your insurance claim, including those that have been taken over by FIGA, and make sure you know your rights.
+At Taylor, Warren, Weidner, Hancock & Barnes, we never require any fee, cost, or obligation to simply review your insurance claim, including those that have been taken over by FIGA, and make sure you know your rights.
 Contact us

 About the Author